|"She Wore a Yellow Ribbon"|

 John Ford Film Released by RKO Pictures

-This folio of material highlights of the many subsequent historical critical missions performed by members of the 8th Cavalry Regiment, whose actions, operations and the many critical issues resolved over its 143 year history to meet the changing threat and the honors they achieved are summarized in the following sections:
+The following folio of material highlights the many subsequent historical and critical missions performed by members of the Special Troops Battalion, 1st Combat Brigade Team - whose actions, operations and the many critical issues resolved over its 94+ year history to meet the changing threat and their achieved honors are summarized in the following sections:

 The search action will open the "first-team.us WebSite - R&S Scout Report", which displays a listing of WebSite Titles and HTML Summaries that contain the specific search term(s) of interest.
 To review any that best depicts a match of your search term(s), "Click" on the WebSite Title to open a New Window.
 After the WebSite is fully loaded, use the browser [EDIT/Find] Tool Button to locate the search term within the page.
 After reviewing, close the New Window to return to the listing of WebSites.